-PassMeFast is in the process of restarting its courses.
-However, given high demand at present, our wait times may be longer than usual.
+Given the lockdown restrictions in force across the country, combined with high demand, our wait times are longer than usual.
 For details on when you could begin taking lessons in your area, please call us on 0333 123 4949.

 Will the pandemic have an impact upon course times and test dates?